 There are many types of insurance policy available, which you can use to provide the specific protection you need.

 Ensuring the right people get the money

 The best way to ensure that the proceeds of a life policy are paid to the people you intend to benefit is generally to arrange for the policy to be in a trust.
-The most appropriate type of trust is generally one that gives the trustees discretion or flexibility about how they distribute the benefits, but it is a good idea to get advice about this.
+Some types of trust give the trustees discretions or flexibility about how they distribute the benefits, but it is a good idea to get advice about this.
 If you die, the policy proceeds will be paid to the trustees and then the beneficiaries, not into your estate.
 This arrangement could save IHT and should speed up the payment to the beneficiaries.